 Yes, but the shop must tell you about this charge and get your acceptance of the charge prior to the diagnostic work (§ 559.905, Fla.
 Stat.).

-It is unlawful for any motor vehicle repair shop to fail to return any customer’s motor vehicle because the customer refused to pay for unauthorized repairs or because the customer has refused to pay for repair charges in excess of the final estimate in violation of a written estimate (§ 559.909, Fla.
+It is unlawful for any motor vehicle repair shop to fail to return any customer’s motor vehicle because the customer refused to pay for unauthorized repairs or because the customer has refused to pay for repair charges in excess of the final estimate (§ 559.909, Fla.
 Stat.).
-However, if…Details
+However, if the repair shop claims the work…Details